 agentsecrets secrets push

-Your key is encrypted on your machine.
-Uploaded as ciphertext.
-Retrievable only by someone with your keychain key.
-That's the foundation everything else builds on.
+Your key is encrypted on your machine, uploaded as ciphertext, and retrievable only by someone with your keychain key.
+That is the foundation everything else builds on.

 Layer 2: Team Workspaces

-This is the feature that makes AgentSecrets a team platform.
+This is the feature that makes AgentSecrets a team infrastructure.

 A workspace is a shared environment.
-You create it, you invite teammates, they get access to the projects inside it.
-Credentials are shared through the zero-knowledge encrypted layer — nobody shares values directly, nobody emails .env files, nobody pastes keys into Slack.
+You create it, invite teammates, and they get access to the projects inside it.
+Credentials are shared through the zero-knowledge encrypted layer, nobody shares values directly, nobody emails .env files, nobody pastes keys into Slack.

 # Create your team workspace